mcguinness/draft-mcguinness-token-xchg-target-svc-disco/draft-mcguinness-token-exchange-target-service-discovery.md

 # Introduction

+OAuth 2.0 Token Exchange {{RFC8693}} enables a client to present a token issued in one security domain to an Authorization Server and securely trade it for a new token issued for another domain.
+The exchanged token is minted with the target server’s token requirements, including its own audience, resource indicators, and scopes, so it becomes valid and enforceable for the desired downstream service.
+This enables controlled cross-domain access, removes the confused-deputy problem by ensuring tokens are explicitly targeted to the correct service, and avoids requiring direct trust between the original token issuer and the target service.

-OAuth 2.0 Token Exchange (RFC 8693) enables a client to exchange one security token for another to obtain a token targeted at a different audience, resource, or security domain.
-However, a client must already know which values it is permitted to request.
-Today, this knowledge is typically provided through static configuration, proprietary APIs, or informal documentation, leading to brittle integrations and unnecessary Token Exchange failures.
+Authorization Servers may be capable of issuing tokens to multiple services for a given subject token and client, but the client must already know which values it is permitted to request.
+Today, this knowledge is typically provided through static configuration, proprietary APIs, or informal documentation, leading to brittle integrations and unnecessary Token Exchange failures, particularly when subjects are authorized to access only a subset of available services.

-This specification defines the **OAuth 2.0 Token Exchange Target Service Discovery Endpoint**, a standardized mechanism that allows clients to dynamically discover the set of permitted Token Exchange targets (audiences, resources, and scopes) for a given subject token.
+This specification defines the **OAuth 2.0 Token Exchange Target Service Discovery Endpoint**, a standardized mechanism that enables clients to dynamically discover the set of permitted Token Exchange targets (audiences, resources, and scopes) for a given subject token.
 The authorization server evaluates both the subject token and the client’s permissions and returns only the values the client is authorized to request.

 This extension is especially valuable in **identity chaining** and **cross-domain authorization** scenarios, such as: